mg-04/mg-04.github.io/_articles/vlsi/vlsi.md

 7. [Misc](/articles/vlsi/misc)
 8. [Overall](/articles/vlsi/overall)

-Because I've gone through so much
+Because I've gone through so much struggle in this class, I hope to write a guide where people can use in the future, and not fall into the same trap that I did.
+Then, you will truly enjoy the beauty of custom layout.

+This guide is never intended to cheat.
+You simply can't (unless I give you my GDS files!)